tomhoyland/abc/README.md

 **More Information**

 **ABC** builds on the concept that to ACHIEVE an outcome or form of change, be it personal or organisational, it is necessary to invest energy in creating and changing both _BEHAVIOURS_ and _CAPABILITIES_.
   - **BEHAVIOURS** are internal to you and me.
-They are the things we pay attention to, how we see the world, the choices we make, our biases, decision-making processes and proclivities.
-BEHAVIOURS can sometimes be intrinsic motivators.
+  -   They are the things we pay attention to, how we see the world, the choices we make, our biases, decision-making processes and proclivities.
+  -   BEHAVIOURS can sometimes be intrinsic motivators, but they can often be seen and demonstrated.
+  -   As long as we are here, our Behaviours exist.
+When we are no longer here, neither are our Behaviours.
     - BEHAVIOURS can be supported and strengthened by external structures - termed CAPABILITIES.
       - _Why not just call them structures?_   Structures didn't begin with a 'C'.   :)
-  - **CAPABILITIES** are things that are external to you and I. They are more often than not tangible and sometimes physical - such as rules, processes, organisational structures, money, metrics, resources, tools and technologies.
+  - **CAPABILITIES** are things that are external to you and me.
+They are more often than not tangible and sometimes physical - such as rules, processes, organisational structures, money, metrics, resources, tools and technologies.
 CAPABILITIES can sometimes be extrinsic motivators.
     - CAPABILITIES can be utilised by our BEHAVIOURS, which can amplify their effectiveness.